 With its interdisciplinary and wide-ranging contribution to the study of innovation, as well as attention to broader policy implications, this book will appeal to scholars and professionals alike.

-Part I. The Political Economy of Innovation 1.
+Introduction: Innovation in Brazil: Advancing Development in the 21st Century Part I The Political Economy of Innovation 1.
 Institutions, Politics, and State-led Innovation 2.
 Accelerating Innovation in Brazil in the Age of Global Value Chains 3.
-Innovation Policy in Brazil Since 2003: Advances, Incoherencies, and Discontinuities Part II.
-Towards a Knowledge Economy: Knowledge Creation and Diffusion 4.
+Innovation Policy in Brazil Since 2003: Advances, Incoherencies, and Discontinuities Part II Towards a Knowledge Economy: Knowledge Creation and Diffusion 4.
 Science and Innovation in Brazil: Where to Now?
 5. Benchmarking University/Industry Research Collaboration in Brazil 6.
-Universities as Engines of Innovation: The Context for Tech Transfer in Case Studies from Brazil and the U.S. Part III.
-Institutional Innovations 7.
+Universities as Engines of Innovation: The Context for Tech Transfer in Case Studies from Brazil and the U.S. Part III Institutional Innovations 7.
 Institutional Dimensions of Innovation Policy in Brazil 8.
 Beyond Research and Technology Organization (RTO) Benchmarking: Towards a Typology of Innovation Intermediaries 9.
 Beyond the Silicon Valley Consensus: Understanding the Organizational Challenges and Opportunities for Promoting Innovation in Brazil 10.
-Building Trust in Innovation: The Case of EMBRAPII Part IV.
-Firms, Industries and Innovation in the Global Economy 11.
+Building Trust in Innovation: The Case of EMBRAPII Part IV Firms, Industries and Innovation in the Global Economy 11.
 Brazil’s Promise: Boosting Productivity for Shared Prosperity 12.
-Resource-Led Industrial Development in the Oil & Gas Global Value Chain: The Case of Brazil 13.
-Innovation in Advanced Energy: Towards a Mission-Oriented Agenda for Second Generation Ethanol (2GE) in Brazil 14.
+Resource-Led Industrial Development in the Oil and Gas Global Value Chain: The Case of Brazil 13.
+Innovation in Advanced Energy: Towards a Mission-Oriented Agenda for Second-Generation (2G) Ethanol in Brazil 14.
 The Political Economy of Collective Learning in Generic Pharmaceuticals

 This innovative series explores the role of innovation and innovation management and technological advances from an organizational perspective.
 This series brings together theories from a wide range of individual disciplines and examines both the internal understanding and management and also an external, shareholder perspective.
 Routledge Studies in Innovation, Organizations and Technology (RIOT!) features cutting -edge research addressing all the major issues in business and management today, helping to define and advance the field.